AAHA: THE STANDARD OF VETERINARY EXCELLENCE

 Value Added Information

-AAHA also lists 27 position statements covering everything from analgesics and dangerous animal legislation to declawing, animals in research, wild animals as pets, and THIS:
+AAHA also lists 26 position statements covering everything from pain management and dangerous animal legislation to declawing, animals in research, wild animals as pets, and THIS:

-For pet parents of human kids, there’s a “just for kids” section, too.
+For pet parents of human kids, there’s a “pet owner resources” section, too.
 Check out the resources for teaching dog bite awareness and safety, as well as helping kids (and yourself, perhaps) through the loss of a special pet.
 Be sure to check out the AAHA Pet Owner resources section, too.

 Is My Vet Hospital Accredited?

 “We voluntarily sought accreditation by the American Animal Hospital Association.
 This means that we regularly have our practice evaluated by an expert to ensure that we comply with veterinary care standards.
-And it means that you can be sure your pet is receiving the best possible care, using the latest procedures and technology.
+And it means your pet is receiving the best possible care, using the latest procedures and technology.
 Ask us about our AAHA accreditation and how it affects your pet.”

 You can also check the AAHA-Accredited Vet Hospital Locator and do a search to see if your vet–or a clinic in your neck of the woods–is listed.
 If you’re moving to a new home, this is also a great way to help you find your ideal veterinary clinic, one that’s focused on compassionate care and that puts your pets first, just like you do.